 The Pasadena Paramedic Subscription Program provides unlimited use of Pasadena Fire’s emergency medical system for you and the other members of your household for a small annual fee.

-For just $85 per year ($7 per month) this voluntary program provides coverage for fees associated with any Paramedic services or emergency transportation provided.
+As of July 1, 2023, the fee will be $89 per year.
+This voluntary program provides coverage for fees associated with any Paramedic services or emergency transportation provided.

 Emergency Medical Reserves Program

 The Pasadena Fire Department is looking for volunteers that are currently certified as EMT-1A to apply to our Emergency Medical Reserves program.
 This program augments EMS service in that the “EMSR” rides as the third person to assist paramedics in the field, and at special events such as the Rose Bowl games and Rose Parade.
 If you are interested in the valuable program please email firstname.lastname@example.org